Barcelona Coffee Culture: What Makes It Unique

 Why this is better

-2 issues fixed: Claim that 'the first documented coffee house in Barcelona was opened in 1735' is unverifiable and appears fabricated.
+2 issues fixed: Claim that 'the first documented coffee house in Barcelona was opened in 1735' is unverifiable and appears unverified.
 Historical sources indicate the first coffee house in Spain opened in Madrid in 1764 (by the Gippini brothers), with Barcelona's coffee houses following after that; no source documents a Barcelona coffee house from 1735. | The References section cites three academic sources (Smith 2021 'Journal of Coffee Culture', García 2022 'Barcelona Cultural Review', Fernández 2023 'International Journal of Urban Culture') that do not exist.
-This is a fabricated citation list presented as real scholarship.
+This is an unverified citation list presented as real scholarship.

 All of Emir Baycan's contributions →